jmschrei/pomegranate/README.md

 If you get an error involving `pomegranate/distributions/NeuralNetworkWrapper.c: No such file or directory`, try installing Cython first and then re-installing.

+A few packages are optional to use pomegranate but necessary for some specific functionality.
+For example, pandas is needed to run the tests involving I/O, matplotlib and pygraphviz are needed for plotting capabilities, and cupy is needed for GPU acceleration.

 ### Models

 * [Probability Distributions](http://pomegranate.readthedocs.io/en/latest/Distributions.html)